zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/get-alerted-when-an-audit-run-fails/6/_index.md

 [...]
 ```

-Navigate to the **Alerts** tab, and you'll see that the alert was triggered during the `chef-client` run.
+On the Chef Analytics server, navigate to the **Alerts** tab, and you'll see that the alert was triggered during the `chef-client` run.

 ![The failure in the Alert tab](chef-analytics/compliance-alert-failure.png)